 - 1. The creation of Openreach as a separate unit to trade access products to alternative providers. - 2.
 Rules within BT Wholesale to separate SMP and non-SMP activities. - 3.
-The establishment of the Equivalence of Access Board (EAB), supported by the Equivalence of Access Office (EAO) with the role of monitoring, reporting and advising BT on BT's compliance with the Undertakings.
+The establishment of the Equivalence of Access Board (EAB), supported by the Equivalence of Access Office with the role of monitoring, reporting and advising BT on BT's compliance with the Undertakings.

-The figure below shows the changes (highlighted in green) within BT's organisational structure following the Undertakings.
+The figure below shows the changes (highlighted in green) within BT organisational structure following the Undertakings.
 Note that BT has since restructured some of its business divisions but this restructuring has not affected the application of the Undertakings and there has been no change in terms of Openreach's and the EAB's remit.

-&lt;sup>7 FTTP and FTTC variations are available respectively at www.ofcom.org.uk/consult/condocs/fttc/statement and www.ofcom.org.uk/telecoms/btundertakings/exemptionsandvariations/fttp.pdf Consultation on Wholesale Local Access market review is available at www.ofcom.org.uk/consult/condocs/wla
+&lt;sup>8 Consultation on Wholesale Local Access market review is available at www.ofcom.org.uk/consult/condocs/wla